Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Hardware Design

 The linear motion is implemented using oilless bushings and guide pins instead of a conventional ball screw, and displacement sensing relies on a film-type potentiometer with a plunger.
-This design selection achieves significant miniaturization compared to conventional linear SEAs, while maintaining high sensing accuracy and reliability.
+This design selection enables significant miniaturization compared to conventional linear SEA designs, while maintaining high sensing accuracy and reliability.
 As a self-contained module, the MPC-SEA can be used immediately by simply connecting the cable to a finger.